dfelinto/blender-manual/constraints/common_interface.rst

-another :guilabel:`Head/Tail` numeric field will also appear, that allows you to select where along the bone the target point will lay, from root (**0.0**) to tip (**1.0**) (remember that currently, in Blender UI, bones' roots are called "heads", and bones' tips, "tails"…).
+another :guilabel:`Head/Tail` numeric field will also appear, that allows you to select where along the bone the target point will lay, from root (**0.0**) to tip (**1.0**) (remember that currently, in Blender UI, bones' roots are called "heads", and bones' tips, "tails"...).

 The Constraint Space ({{Literal|Space}})